johnwalicki/EdgeComputing-WorkerSafety-HardHat-Detection/part2/JETSON.md

 Object Detection does not require the highest quality camera.
 Most images will get scaled down.
 Find a reasonably priced webcam.
 The Sony Play Station Eye Camera for PS3 is only a few dollars.
 Check for Linux compatibility when making your choice.

+### Internet Connectivity

+You will need an ethernet cable (the Jetson Nano developer kit does not include WiFi) or a WiFi USB dongle.

 ### Now the fun begins!

 You are now ready to run the hard hat model on the Jetson edge device, so proceed to the next [Edge Inferencing section](/part2/EDGEINFER.md).